Investors reacted positively to news that the US government is looking to buy oil to replenish its strategic reserves.

 Today's gains were also supported by buying to cover short positions after previous sharp corrections in many markets such as cryptocurrencies, regional bank stocks and gold and silver, according to Tony Sycamore, an analyst at IG Australia.

-Investors are also closely watching tensions between the US and Venezuela, a key oil producer, and progress in US-China trade talks, with officials from both countries expected to meet in Malaysia this week.
+Investors are also closely monitoring tensions between the U.S. and Venezuela – a key oil producer – and the progress of U.S.-China trade talks, as officials from both countries are expected to meet in Malaysia this week.

 Mr Trump stressed his hope of reaching a “fair” deal with Chinese President Xi Jinping at a planned meeting in South Korea next week, but then left open the possibility that the meeting “may not happen”.